Ushisha/deskwork-manager-app/client/README.md

 ---

-- pause,resume and reset timer
+- Pause, resume and reset timer
-- circular progress indicator
+- Circular progress indicator
 - Customizable timer intervals to suit preference
 - Responsive design that works with desktop and mobile
 - Ability to group tasks for each project.